 recursive-include docs *

-For more information on packaging, see The Hitchhiker’s Guide to Packaging.
+For more information on packaging, see Python’s Tutorial on Packaging and Distributing Projects.

 Using your own package¶